RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 - `Finished` - method that is called when the transition finishes
 - `Duration` - method returning duration of the transition
 - `DestinationPageInFront` - method returning whether the destination page should be displayed in front of the origin page when navigating from one page to another
+- `Easing` - method returning an easing of the transition animation

 Each of these methods takes a `SimpleShellTransitionArgs` object as a parameter.
 Usefull information about currently running transition can be obtained from this object:

 - `OriginPage` of type `VisualElement` - page from which the navigation is initiated
 - `DestinationPage` of type `VisualElement` - destination page of the navigation
+- `OriginShellSectionContainer` of type `VisualElement` - `ShellSectionContainer` from which the navigation is initiated.
+Can be `null` if no container is defined
+- `DestinationShellSectionContainer` of type `VisualElement` - destination `ShellSectionContainer` of the navigation.
+Can be `null` if no container is defined
+- `Shell` - current instance of `SimpleShell`
+- `IsOriginPageRoot` - whether the origin page is a root page
+- `IsDestinationPageRoot` - whether the destination page is a root page
 - `Progress` - progress of the transition.
 Number from 0 to 1
 - `TransitionType` - type of the transition that is represented by `SimpleShellTransitionType` enumeration:
     - `Switching` - new root page (`ShellContent`) is being set